 How to Get Started

 - Get Trained Basic Archery Instructor (BAI) courses are FREE for physical education teachers!

 - 2016-2017 Basic Archery Instructor Class Schedule

-- Get the Equipment The archery equipment used is state-of-the-art and designed to fit every student.
+The archery equipment used is state-of-the-art and designed to fit every student.

 - Get the Curriculum The National Archery in the Schools (NASP) curriculum will provide students with the skills necessary to participate in and enjoy the lifelong sport of target archery.

 If you would like to Adopt-A-School, please contact DNR Archery Education Coordinator Kathy Garland at 313-396-6871 or GarlandK3@michigan.gov.